IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

 }
 ```

-When a request is initiated, an MQTT message is published to all devices that are specified in the request body.
-For each device, a response must be returned to indicate whether or not the factory reset action can be initiated.
+When a device reset request is initiated, an MQTT message is published to all devices that are specified in body of the request.
+For each device, a response must be returned to indicate whether the factory reset action can be initiated.
 The response code is set to ``202`` if this action can be initiated immediately.
-If the factory reset attempt fails, set ``rc`` to ``500`` and set the ``message`` field accordingly.
-If the factory reset action is not supported, set ``rc`` to ``501`` and optionally set the ``message`` field accordingly.
+If the factory reset attempt fails, set the ``rc`` parameter to ``500`` and set the ``message`` parameter accordingly.
+If the factory reset action is not supported, set the ``rc`` parameter  to ``501`` and optionally set the ``message`` parameter accordingly.

-The factory reset action is considered complete when the device sends a manage device request after the factory reset.
+The factory reset action is complete when the device sends a Manage Device request after the factory reset.

 ### Topic